 Hello and welcome to The Juggling Chef!
 Inspired by a love of delicious food, I create recipes out of cheap, seasonal and sustainable food.
 This is not yoga- posing, smoothie bowling, mummy-blogger feeding time.
-It’s just good, wholesome dinner that even your nan could make.
+It’s just good, wholesome grub that even your nan could make.

 There’s a common perception that eating vegan is expensive, difficult, or requires strange and exotic ingredients.
 And there’s a few people out there who try and perpetate that (looking at you, Ella).